Gamerium/Dindo-Bot/README.md

 ## Features

 - **Easy control**: play, pause/resume or stop the bot like if you were using your favorite music player.
-- **Smart bot**: Dindo-bot knows when your connection turns off and will wait for it to get back before proceeding or will automatically pause itself if it takes a long time.
+- **Smart bot**: Dindo knows when your connection turns off and will wait for it to get back before proceeding or will automatically pause itself if it takes a long time.
-- **Multi accounts management**: you don't have to worry about switching between your accounts, Dindo-bot can handle that for you :wink:.
+- **Multi accounts management**: you don't have to worry about switching between your accounts, Dindo can handle that for you :wink:.
 - **Integrated Path & Maps builder**: easily create your own custom paths & farming maps.
 - **Keyboard shortcuts**.